tdownie0/music-theor-ease/topics/Fundamentals/ch4.md

 that allows for the execution of a portion of code multiple times.
 Each time a section of code is operated on, it is said to have been iterated over.
 This process occurs as many times as the code specifies.
 To end a loop, usually a condition is met so that the loop knows that it is done executing its task.
-We will look at the first condition along with a loop, being the "if" condition.
-An "if" condition would be something like stopping at three if I said count to three.
+We will look at the first condition along with a loop, being the `if` condition.
+An `if` condition would be something like stopping at three if I said count to three.

 ```ts
 let counter: number = 0;